What impact does the GDPR have on clubs and associations?

 A data protection checklist for your club or association that you should consider

-The data protection checklist of your club or association should include a record of processing activities that contains the following information:
+The data protection checklist of your club or association should include a List of processing activities which contains the following information:

 Special obligations of those responsible